Riders (1993 film): Production

-Anglia bought the film rights to the best-selling book and hired Charlotte Bingham and her husband Terence Brady to produce a script, giving the job of director to Gabrielle Beaumont.
+Anglia bought the film rights to the book, and hired Charlotte Bingham and her husband Terence Brady to produce a script, giving the job of director to Gabrielle Beaumont.
+The latter also had a cameo as Lady Roxborough.
 Some sequences were filmed at Heydon, Norfolk.
+Actors were taught to ride by Life Guards officer Richard Waygood.
 This was the screen debut of Sienna Guillory, only sixteen at the time, chosen largely because her part called for a young actress who could ride.

 Reception

 The film had an intense build-up as "a sex sizzler" in the weeks before its first broadcast on the ITV network on 2 May 1993, but some critics found it absurd.
 Writing in The Independent, Allison Pearson said: "Jilly Cooper's Riders (ITV), allegedly about mounting excitement, came with palpitating publicity.
 But it was all sound and furry animals, dignifying nothing."
 She continued by mocking Anthony Calf's portrayal of Billy Lloyd-Foxe: "I was trying to place Calf's acting style (do horses give you lockjaw?) when he turned up in the Gold Blend advert.
 All that rich, roasted alliteration is enough to drive anyone to suicide, which he wisely attempted in part two, only to have Rupert revive him ('England needs you, Billy').
+Similarly John Lyttle, writing for the same newspaper, described it as a "peculiarly joyless romp".

 The strapline used on the present-day DVD cover, "Sex and horses: who could ask for more?" is indeed from The Sunday Telegraph, but was a comment on the book Riders in 1985, and not on the film.